WIA Conference Agenda

 Speaker: Gerald Townsend, Attorney, Fluharty & Townsend

 When the topic of estate planning comes up, thoughts usually jump to having a will.
 Farm estate planning encompasses much more than just a will – it’s a strategy to continue the family farm and give the next generati on the tools to be able to succeed.
-When the time comes to think about moving your assets from one generation to the next, there are a lot of legal implications to consider – from trusts, taxes, gifting, and more.
+When the time comes to think about moving your assets from one generation to the next, there are a lot of legal implications to consider, including trusts, taxes, gifting, and more.
 Gerald Townsend, Elder Law expert, will share his advice founded in nearly 30 years of experience.
 In this workshop, participants will learn how to protect their assets, pass them on to their farm’s successors, and determine which methods are best for their future and the future of their farm.

 Gerald W. Townsend has served the legal needs of the elderly in West Virginia for 49 years with offices in Parkersburg and Williamstown, West Virginia.
 He graduated from the College of Wooster, earned his Doctor of Jurisprudence from Vanderbilt University, and did additional study at the University of Sussex in Brighton, England.

-He limits his law practice to Elder Law, including Medicaid planning to preserve
+He limits his law practice to elder law, including Medicaid planning to preserve

 assets from nursing home costs, guardianships and conservatorships for incompetent